dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 Using the `.substring()` method on our `Hello!` string does _not_ modify the original string.
 Instead, it creates a _new_ string.
 We could reassign the `str` _variable value_ to something else, but once we've created our `Hello!` string, it will always be `Hello!`.

-Numbers are immutable as well.
+Number literals are immutable as well.
 The following will always have the same result:

 ```js
 var three = 1 + 2;